 Results presented at these meetings also showed a connection between single-agent ganetespib clinical activity and certain tumor genetic profiles.
 Four of eight patients who were ALK+, i.e., for whom tumor genetic testing revealed rearrangements in the ALK gene, experienced confirmed partial responses following treatment with ganetespib (a 50% objective response rate, using the standard definition of complete response plus partial response).
-These responses were durable, with the responding patients remaining on therapy an average of about one year (range 7 to >21 months).
+These responses were durable, with the responding patients remaining on therapy an average of about one year (range 7 to >24 months).
 Six of these eight patients experienced tumor shrinkage in target lesions, and seven of these eight patients (88%) achieved disease control for eight weeks or more.
 These results are encouraging when compared to results typically seen with chemotherapy and other agents in these advanced NSCLC treatment settings, for which objective response rates have been in the range of 5-10%.

-Although only eight critzonib-untreated, ALK+ patients were reported in this trial, these results are comparable to those seen with the direct ALK inhibitor Xalkori® (crizotinib), which was granted accelerated approval in August 2011 by the FDA for the treatment of ALK+ NSCLC.
+Although only eight crizotinib-untreated, ALK+ patients were reported in this trial, these results are comparable to those seen with the direct ALK inhibitor Xalkori® (crizotinib), which was granted accelerated approval in August 2011 by the FDA for the treatment of ALK+ NSCLC.
 In a Phase 1 trial enrolling 136 ALK+ patients and in a single-arm Phase 2 trial in 119 ALK+ patients, crizotinib demonstrated a 50% and a 61% objective response rate, respectively, by investigator review, and a 42% and 51% objective response rate, respectively, by independent review.

-Ganetespib has also been shown to be active as monotherapy and in combination with crizotinib in preclinical models of ALK+NSCLC.
+Ganetespib has also been shown to be active as monotherapy and in combination with crizotinib in preclinical models of ALK+ NSCLC.
 Importantly, ALK inhibition via direct inhibition of Hsp90 supports a complementary, rather than competitive, mechanism with crizotinib and other direct ALK inhibitors.
-Combined with clinical observations so far, these results present strong evidence that Hsp90 inhibition with ganetespib is a promising approach for treating ALK+NSCLC patients.
+Combined with clinical observations so far, these results present strong evidence that Hsp90 inhibition with ganetespib is a promising approach for treating ALK+ NSCLC patients.

 To further characterize ganetespib activity in this treatment setting, we recently initiated the CHIARA trial to evaluate ganetespib monotherapy in ALK+ NSCLC patients who have not been previously treated with a direct ALK inhibitor.
-We expect preliminary results from this trial by the end of the year.
+Based on our current estimates, a pre-specified interim analysis in the first 20 patients enrolled in CHIARA is expected to occur in the first half of 2013.

 In addition to CHIARA, a number of cancer centers and cooperative groups have approached us with proposals to support trials evaluating ganetespib in combination with other agents in ALK+ disease.
-An investigator-sponsored Phase 1/2 trial evaluating ganetespib and crizotinib combinations in ALK+ patients began enrolling patients at Memorial Sloan-Kettering Cancer Center (MSKCC) in New York City earlier this year.
+An investigator-sponsored Phase 1/2 trial evaluating ganetespib and crizotinib combinations in patients with ALK+ NSCLC that have not been previously treated with an ALK inhibitor began enrolling patients at Memorial Sloan-Kettering Cancer Center (MSKCC) in New York City earlier this year.